anchal405/Harit_Setu/README.md

 ---

-## KrishiMitra – The Multilingual Virtual Assistant
+## Krishaमित्र – The Multilingual Virtual Assistant

-**KrishiMitra** is an in-built chatbot designed to provide **simple, real-time support** to both farmers and buyers across language barriers.
+**Krishaमित्र** is an in-built chatbot designed to provide **simple, real-time support** to both farmers and buyers across language barriers.
 It helps users understand and navigate the platform without needing external help.

 ### Core Features:
 - **Built with Flask** – Lightweight and custom-built NLP engine